TaxoPress/TaxoPress/readme.txt

 == Changelog ==

+* Version 2.1.1 :
+	* Add a feature that allow deleting rarely used terms. (based on counter term)
+	* Fix bug for allow Suggested Tags for page CPT.
 * Version 2.1 :
 	* Add compatibility with WP 3.2
 	* Fix bug with autocompletion. (jQuery want now a strict content type text/plain)